Bruswei/git-workshop-24/index.md

 <!-- [Setup Your SHA-1](pages/hashing-setup.md)  -->

 ## Let's Get Started!
-When your setup is verified and ready, lets go to the first section:[ .git and first commit.](pages/blob-commit.md)
+When your setup is verified and ready, lets go to the first section:[ .git.](pages/1-git-folder.md)